-Only one circuit court has addressed variances from the firearms guidelines.

-The circuits are divided on the issue of whether a district court may vary on the basis of fast track sentencing disparities.
-See discussion at p.
-28, supra.
+Few circuit courts have addressed variances from the firearms guidelines.
+147 The circuits are divided on the issue of whether a district court may vary on the basis of fast track sentencing disparities.
+See discussion of §5K3.1 at §III.C.a., supra.
+148